laminlabs/bionty-base/docs/index.md

 <br>

-Didn't see your favorite database or version?
+Didn't see your favorite source or version?
 See how to {doc}`./guide/extend`.

 ```{toctree}
 :maxdepth: 1